 Mr. Anastasia has worked for 25 years promoting initiatives, partnerships, and programs at global and regional levels and in 20 countries, including 15 years based in the field.
 Before joining GGGI, he served as Senior Regional Climate Change Advisor with the United States Agency for International Development (USAID) based in Bangkok, Thailand, where he oversaw regional and country-focused programs addressing climate change, clean energy, forest conservation, sustainable cities, and governance.
 He led efforts to launch and establish regional knowledge partnerships on low emission development, and led the US Government’s program to develop tsunami and multi-hazard warning systems for the Indian Ocean region.

-Previously, Mr. Anastasia supported development of corporate reporting systems in California and with the US Department of Energy, strategic planning and global monitoring and evaluation systems for USAID’s climate change activities worldwide, and environmental law and compliance initiatives within USAID.
+Earlier, Mr. Anastasia supported development of corporate greenhouse gas reporting systems for the State of California and the US Department of Energy, and, for USAID, supported climate change strategic planning, global monitoring and evaluation systems, and environmental law and compliance initiatives for developing countries.

-Mr. Anastasia holds law and master degrees from Vermont Law School with an emphasis in environmental law and policy.
+Mr. Anastasia holds law and master degrees from Vermont Law School.